rust-lang/blog.rust-lang.org/posts/2019-09-27-Async-await-hits-beta.md

-In contrast, in Rust, calling an async function does not do any scheduling in and of itself, which means that we can compose a complex nest of futures without incurring a "per-future cost".
+In contrast, in Rust, calling an async function does not do any scheduling in and of itself, which means that we can compose a complex nest of futures without incurring a per-future cost.
 As an end-user, though, the main thing you'll notice is that **futures feel "lazy"**: they don't do anything until you await them.